dignajar/gris/README.md

 1. Download the latest release.
 2. Unzip the files.
 3. Upload the files to your server.
-4. Visit your website to proceede with the installation.
+4. Visit your website to proceed with the installation.

 ## Plugin configuration
-You can disable or enable new plugin from the file `bl-kernel/admin/themes/gris/config.php`
+You can disable or enable new plugins from the file `bl-kernel/admin/themes/gris/config.php`

 After you update the files `config.php` you need to activate it, visit the admin panel and reach the URL `https://yourdomain.com/admin/?config=true`